shivpvtel/shivpvtel.github.io/README.md

 </div>

 ### 👨‍💻 About me:
+- :plane: South African born US citizen
- - 👨‍🎓: I'm a 4th year Student at The Pensylvania State University
+ - 👨‍🎓: 4th year Student at The Pensylvania State University
- - 🔭: I’m majoring in Computer Science with minors in Math, Astrophysics and Planetary Science.
+ - 🔭: Majoring in Computer Science with Minors in Math, Astrophysics and Planetary Science and Astronomy.

 - 🌱: Currerntly focued on learning more about Astronomy and Astronomical Computation